owlprotocol/workspace-public/packages-public/packages/docs/docs-contracts/index.md

 2. **Flexible**

-    For our Dynamic NFT data standard we extend [EIP-721] with only the minimal methods necessary to implement Dynamic NFTs. a single arbitrary
+    For our Dynamic NFT data standard we extend [EIP-721] with only the minimal methods necessary to implement Dynamic NFTs.

     Our data standard uses only a **single** arbitrary length byte array of data per NFT, simply referred to as the **DNA**.